-- (a) turnover of the undertaking concerned in the concentration; - (b) turnover of the undertaking in which it has, directly or indirectly: - (i) a majority shareholding; - (ii) more than half of the voting rights; - (iii) the possibility of appointing more than half of the members of the board of directors or the supervisory board; and/or - (iv) the power to manage its businesses; - (c) turnover of the undertakings that have, in the undertaking concerned, in isolation or as a whole, the rights or powers detailed in the previous point b); - (d) turnover of the undertakings in which any of the undertakings referred to in point c) may have the rights or powers detailed in point b); - (e) turnover of the undertakings where various undertakings referred to in points a) to d) hold together, between themselves or with third-party undertakings, the rights and powers detailed in point b).
+- turnover of the undertaking concerned in the concentration; - turnover of the undertaking in which it has, directly or indirectly: - a majority shareholding;

+- more than half of the voting rights; - the possibility of appointing more than half of the members of the board of directors or the supervisory board; and/or - the power to manage its businesses; - turnover of the undertakings that have, in the undertaking concerned, in isolation or as a whole, the rights or powers detailed in the seconf bullet point; - turnover of the undertakings in which any of the undertakings referred to in the third bullet point may have the rights or powers detailed in the second bullet point; - turnover of the undertakings where various undertakings referred to above hold together, between themselves or with third-party undertakings, the rights and powers detailed in the second bullet point.

 Where a concentration constitutes a merger, the undertakings concerned (and whose turnover should therefore be included in the calculation) are the merging entities.
 In cases of acquisition of control and joint ventures, it can be a complicated matter to determine which undertakings are concerned.
-The PCA follows the rules and criteria set out by the European Commission in its Consolidated Jurisdictional Notice on the control of concentrations between undertakings (paragraphs 132 to 153).
+The PCA follows the rules and criteria set out by the European Commission in its Consolidated Jurisdictional Notice on the control of concentrations between undertakings.